alex3rq/dndsrd5.2.1_markdown/src/10_MagicItems.md

 While holding this Shield, you have Resistance to damage from attacks made with Ranged weapons.

 **_Curse._** This Shield is cursed.
 Attuning to it curses you until you are targeted by a *Remove Curse* spell or similar magic.
 Removing the Shield fails to end the curse on you.
 Whenever an attack with a Ranged weapon targets a creature within 10 feet of you, the curse causes you to become the target instead.

+#### Shield of the Cavalier

+*Armor (Shield), Very Rare (Requires Attunement)*

+While holding this Shield, you have a +2 bonus to Armor Class.
+This bonus is in addition to the Shield’s normal bonus to AC.

+The Shield has the following additional properties that you can use while holding it.

+**_Forceful Bash._** When you take the Attack action, you can make one of the attack rolls using the Shield against a target within 5 feet of yourself.
+Apply your Proficiency Bonus and Strength modifier to the attack roll.
+On a hit, the Shield deals Force damage to the target equal to 2d6 + 2 plus your Strength modifier, and if the target is a creature, you can push it up to 10 feet directly away from yourself.
+If the creature is your size or smaller, you can also knock it down, giving it the Prone condition.

+**_Protective Field._** As a Reaction, when you or an ally you can see within 5 feet of you is targeted by an attack or makes a saving throw against an area of effect, you can use the Shield to create an immobile 5-foot Emanation originating from you.
+When the Emanation appears, any creatures or objects not fully contained within it are pushed into the nearest unoccupied spaces outside it.
+The attack or area of effect that triggered the Reaction has no effect on creatures and objects inside the Emanation, which lasts as long as you maintain Concentration, up to 1 minute.
+Nothing can pass into or out of the Emanation.
+A creature or object inside the Emanation can’t be damaged by attacks or effects originating from outside, nor can a creature inside the Emanation damage anything outside it.
+Once this property is used, it can’t be used again until the next dawn.

 #### Slippers of Spider Climbing